Bearman's ~ Yellowstone Outdoor Adventures!

 Yellowstone Wolves Receive Handouts

-Reports of visitors giving handouts or food to wolves in Yellowstone park have occurred off and on the past few years.
-Last winter--2005-06 was no exception.
-Visitors and guides were reportedly observed feeding the Hayden Pack at Canyon, and the wolf recovery team was forced to conduct some adverse behavior modifications on the pack---firing rubber bullets.
+Reports of visitors giving handouts or food to wolves and coyotes in Yellowstone park have occurred off and on over the years.
+Visitors were reportedly observed feeding the Hayden Pack in 2007 at Canyon, and the wolf recovery team was forced to conduct some adverse behavior modifications on the pack—firing rubber bullets.

 Anyone observing someone feed or leave food for a wolf, coyote or any other animal in the park is encouraged to record the license plate and description of the vehicle, along with the time and location and report the incident to the nearest park ranger.